ojoaustral/Sampling_planner_app/README.md

     ```r
     setwd("path_to_app_directory")
     ```
 4. Make sure you have in the working directory the 'zone_coords.csv' file which can store default zone and sample allocation values to begin with.
-During a session with the app these values can be deleted/edited to suit you needs, and new values will be remembered in tis file so long changes are seved.
+During a session with the app these values can be deleted/edited to suit your needs, and new values will be remembered in this file so long changes are seved.

 5. Run the Shiny app: